 Best Career Advice

-I’ve written in a few other blogs, that I think your career is your great asset.
+I’ve written in a few other blogs, that I think your career is your greatest asset.
 It got me wondering about my own career.
 How did I get here?
 What worked and what would I like a do-over on?

 Having worked now for 20 years I am reflective on the best advice I was given.
 I’d like to write about that today and cover the mistakes in a future blog.